 Why is NASA going back to the Moon?

 NASA is not simply aiming to repeat the feats of the Apollo missions with Artemis, but rather to go to the Moon 'and stay there'.
-That means investigating the possibility of establishing bases both in lunar orbit and on the Moon's surface, although the primary goal for now still involves returning humans to the Moon by 2024.
+That means investigating the possibility of establishing bases both in lunar orbit and on the Moon's surface, although the primary goal for now still involves returning humans to the Moon by the middle of the decade.

 Key NASA mission objectives include:

-- Equality: a chief aim for NASA is to land the first woman and next man on the lunar surface.
+- Equality: a chief aim for NASA is to land the first woman and first person of colour on the lunar surface.

 - Technology: from rockets to spacesuits, the technologies currently being developed are designed to pave the way for future deep-space missions.